-- Become a parent Council Member - there will be an election every February until all year groups are in the school.
+Become a parent Council Member - there will be an election every other February until all year groups are in the school.

-- Come to family breakfasts, not Tuesdays in the school hall
+Come to family breakfasts, on Tuesdays in the school hall

 Don't forget to tell us if your phone number or address change.